-Table 2 - Roles and Required Identification and Authentication
+Table 3 - Roles and Required Identification and Authentication

 Authentication Mechanism Strength of Mechanism Username and Password The Cryptographic Officer and User passwords must be at least eight characters long each, and the password character set is ASCII characters 32-127, which is 96 ASCII characters.
-This makes the probability, 1 in 96^8, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt.
-After three successive unsuccessful password verification tries, the cryptographic module pauses for one second before additional password entry attempts can be reinitiated.
-This makes the probability approximately, 180/96^8, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period.
+Utilizing the 96 ASCII characters, this makes the probability, 1 in 96^8, which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt After three (3) successive unsuccessful password verification tries, the cryptographic module pauses for one (1) second before additional password entry attempts can be reinitiated.
+This makes the probability approximately 180/96^8, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period.
 Transitive AAA with shared secret When shared secrets are employed with external AAA servers, strong passwords must be used.
 These strong passwords have the same strength properties as the Username and Password previously described.
-Transitive AAA with X.509 When X.509 certificates are employed with external AAA servers, the AAA server is authenticated via its TLS presented certificate with key sizes of 1024 to 2048 bits The probability is between 1 in 2^80, 1 and 1 in 2^112 which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt.
-The probability is between 1 in 600/2^80 and 1 in 600/2^112, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period.
+Transitive AAA with X.509 When X.509 certificates are employed with external AAA servers, the AAA server is authenticated via its TLS presented certificate with a key size of 2048 bits The probability is 1 in 2 112 which is less than one in 1,000,000 that a random attempt will succeed or a false acceptance will occur for each attempt.
+The probability 1 in 600/2^112, which is less than one in 100,000 that a random attempt will succeed or a false acceptance will occur in a one-minute period.

-Table 3 - Strengths of Authentication Mechanisms
+Table 4 - Strengths of Authentication Mechanisms